Introduction

 By applying SketchUp material to the components and configuring its parameters, OpenCutList is able to find the best raw material matching the dimensions of the Part and efficiently compute a Parts List.
 For certain types of material, Cutting Diagrams can be computed.
 Estimates with material and cost summaries can also be generated.

-Further explanations about the way OpenCutList works are available under Components.
+Further explanations on how OpenCutList works are available under Components.

-OpenCutList was written for use in woodworking projects, but may be suited for other trades and projects as well.
+OpenCutList was written for use in woodworking projects, but may be suitable for other trades and projects as well.

 For the Impatient